-

 Final Word

-If you’re new to Atlanta and are hungry, all you have to do is take a look at downtown Atlanta.
+There are so many fun things happening in the city this week, all you have to do is take a look at downtown Atlanta.
 That’s where some of the best restaurants are as well as where the visitors, namely tourists, are.
-CNN Center often has something cool going on!
-Check out these events in Atlanta today and this week and this weekend:
+Downtown Atlanta or Midtown often has something cool going on!

 Here are more articles from AtlantaFi.com: